Working the enquiry: Consider your enquiry’s impact on tax credits and child benefit

 The amount of tax credits that individuals are entitled to claim will be affected by changes to the level of income shown on the return.
 This includes any changes to

 - the level of business profits or losses, including business-related rental income or income from property

 - a director’s income, including remuneration, shares and dividends

 - an employee’s earnings, including tips, gratuities, bonus, commission and benefits in kind

 - other income, including interest on savings, investments on dividends, income from property, trust income, foreign income, occupational, state or personal pensions

 When the outcome of your enquiry has an impact on tax credits or benefits

 When you identify that income has been under-declared, you should explain to the taxpayer that this may affect the level of any tax credits that they have been awarded.

-You do not need to work your enquiry jointly with Benefits and Credits or to obtain their consent before you close an enquiry.
+You do not need to work your enquiry jointly with B&C or to obtain their consent before you close an enquiry.

 But when you have completed your enquiry you must